 Tidal energy is converted into electricity using three main tidal technologies:

-Tidal turbines utilize the same technology to wind turbines.
+Tidal turbines utilize the same technology as wind turbines.
 The only difference is that the blades of tidal turbines are way stronger and shorter.
 So, the best way to compare tidal turbines is underwater windmills.
 Ideally, the water currents turn the turbine.
 The turbine is connected to a generator through a shaft.
 So, when the turbine turns, the shaft also turns.

-As the tide enters the system, ocean or sea water flows via the dam into the basin.
+As the tide enters the system, ocean or seawater flows via the dam into the basin.
 When the tides subside, the system’s gates close, trapping the water in the estuary or basin.
-When the tides start to move out, the gates in the dam that consist of turbines, open up, and water begins to flow out hitting the turbines, which eventually turn to produce energy.
+When the tides start to move out, the gates in the dam that consist of turbines open up, and water begins to flow out, hitting the turbines, which eventually turn to produce energy.
 Construction of tidal barrages involves high upfront capital costs, plus they have devastating effects on the local environment.

 This technology has a lot in common with tidal barrages.
-It’s just that it doesn’t involve a lot of initial capital outlay and it’s friendly to the environment.
-Tidal lagoon is a power station separated from the rest of the ocean or sea.
+It’s just that it doesn’t involve a lot of initial capital outlay, and it’s friendly to the environment.
+A tidal lagoon is a power station separated from the rest of the ocean or sea.
 Its functionality is similar to tidal barrage since when the tide goes up, the lagoon completely fills up.
 When the tide subsides, the water is allowed to drain out through an opening consisting of turbines.
 The outward flow of water turns the turbine, which generates energy.

 Advantages of Tidal Energy

-It’s environmentally friendly
+1. It’s environmentally friendly

-The fact that tidal energy technologies are installed on the coastlines and offshore makes them good for the environment since land will not be interfered with.
+The fact that tidal energy technologies are installed on the coastlines and offshore makes them good for the environment since the land will not be interfered with.
 Also, tidal energy is a clean source of energy, meaning it doesn’t release any greenhouses gasses to the atmosphere.

-It’s renewable energy source
+2. It’s a renewable energy source

 Tides harnessed to produce tidal energy result from the combined gravitational pull of the sun, moon, and earth in conjunction with the rotation of the planet around its axis.
 This is a natural process that occurs every single day.
-This means that tides will continue to occur and production of tidal energy will continue until the end of time.
+This means that tides will continue to occur, and production of tidal energy will continue until the end of time.

-It’s highly predictable
+3. It’s highly predictable

-Development of tides is a well-understood cycle.
+The development of tides is a well-understood cycle.
 This makes it a lot easier to develop tidal energy systems with the right dimensions.
 Why?
 Because the level of power the system will be exposed to is already determined.
 Which explains why the capacity of the installed equipment and the entire physical size has completely no energy generation limitations, even though stream generators and tidal turbines used resemble those of wind turbines.

-Tidal energy technologies once constructed have the potential to generate electricity for many years, which means they are long lasting.
+Tidal energy technologies, once constructed, have the potential to generate electricity for many years, which means they are long-lasting.
 Although the upfront costs of setting up a tidal power plant are relatively high, the return on investment will be realized in the long run.
 A typical example is the La Rance tidal barrage, which is still producing electricity since 1966.

-Minimizes over-dependence on fossil fuels
+5. Minimizes over-dependence on fossil fuels

 Fossil-based sources of energy such as oil, coal and natural gas emit greenhouse gasses that lead to climate change and global warming.
 Tidal energy offers a green and renewable alternative to cut back on greenhouse gas emissions.

-Offers a sense of protection
+6. Offers a sense of protection

 Barrages and dams that are utilized to tap tidal energy for the generation of electricity could insulate coastal areas and ship ports from high impact and dangerous tides in the course of bad weather and storms.

-It’s quite effective than wind even at low speeds
+7.It’s quite effective than wind even at low speeds

 Oceans currents have the capacity to produce more energy than air currents because ocean water is 832 times denser than air.
 This means ocean currents applies greater force on the turbines to generate more energy.